Sheriff: Driver Killed After SUV Crashes Into Western Wisconsin Pond

 At the scene, deputies found the SUV was unoccupied, with its driver’s door open.
 There was no sign of the driver.

-The next morning, the driver was reported missing.
+The next morning, the driver, identified as 52-year-old Brian Medek, was reported missing.
 That evening, officials used a remote-controlled underwater vehicle to search the pond.

 You must log in to post a comment.